A cleft palate can interfere with speech development.

 Your Initial Consultation

 We understand that the decision to move forward with surgery for your child can be stressful.
-During your initial consultation with Dr. Emery, Wooten, or Eisenberg, you can ask as many questions as necessary and voice any of your concerns.
+During your initial consultation with Dr. Emery, or Dr. Wooten, you can ask as many questions as necessary and voice any of your concerns.
 Based on your child’s health history, we can recommend a course of treatment tailored to your situation.

 What to Expect